 Oncolytic immunotherapy is a new approach to cancer treatment.
-For ATGesundheit Institute by Rapo Yerape BH Ltd., Dr. Gesundheit and his team review patient’s medical data and evaluate if they are eligible for Oncolytic Virus treatment at Arno Thaller’s clinic.
+For ATGesundheit Institute by Rapo Yerape BH Ltd., Dr. Gesundheit and his team review patient’s medical data and evaluate if they are eligible for Oncolytic Virus treatment.

-Please read our recently published research: Effective Treatment of Glioblastoma Multiforme With Oncolytic Virotherapy: A Case-Series in the May 2020 issue of Frontier in Oncology.
+Please read our recently published research: Effective Treatment of Glioblastoma Multiforme With Oncolytic Virotherapy: A Case-Series, Frontiers in Oncology.

 Dr. Beni Gesundheit, MD PhD